Six Tips for Last-Minute Tax Filers

 9. Penalty relief.
 The IRS generally provides penalty relief, including postponing filing and payment deadlines, to any area covered by a disaster declaration for individual assistance issued by the Federal Emergency Management Agency (FEMA).
-For example, taxpayers in parts of Georgia and Mississippi have until May 31, 2017, to file and pay, while those in parts of Louisiana have until June 30, 2017, to file and pay.

 10. File even if you can't pay.
 Filing on time and paying as much as you can, keeps your interest and penalties to a minimum.
 If you can't pay in full, getting a loan or paying by debit or credit card may be less expensive than owing the IRS.
-If you do owe the IRS, the sooner you pay your bill the less you will owe.
+If you do owe the IRS, the sooner you pay your bill, the less you will owe.

 If you need assistance, help is just a phone call away!

 There's Still Time to Make a 2018 IRA Contribution

 If you haven't contributed funds to an Individual Retirement Arrangement (IRA) for tax year 2018, or if you've put in less than the maximum allowed, you still have time to do so.
 You can contribute to either a traditional or Roth IRA until the April 15 due date, not including extensions.